NCols/Known-To-Medium/README.md

 3. Insert Medium app credentials
   From the Medium settings menu, go to 'Manage applications' and create a new app.
   Copy the generated 'Client ID' code in knownToMedium.py (client_id).
-  Copy the generated 'Client Secret' code in knownToMedium.py (client_secret)
+  Copy the generated 'Client Secret' code in knownToMedium.py (client_secret).

 By default, Medium creates post drafts.
 You still have to manually confirm publication.